linq2js/usestable/packages/usestable/readme.md

 }
 ```

+### Stable component

 For above examples, you must wrap your SendButton with memo().
 Need to useEvent every time and easy to forget.

-**Better solution: wrap once, use everywhere**
+`usestable` provide stable() HOC to create a stable component on the fly

 ```js
 import { stable } from "usestable";